rickeycarter/macDeepLearning/compileTensorFlow_1.8.md

 For the cuDNN version, you need to match the file name of `libcudnn.7.dylib` stored in /usr/local/cuda.
 For the time being, that is a numeric 7.
 No decimal places.

+# Prebuilt Wheel

+A pre-built TensorFlow wheel for CUDA 9.2, Python version 3.6.4 is available.
+See files.